 “We were not expecting such a large crowd and we thought that our guests would only have to wait 20 minutes at max.
 However, it turned out to be 45 minutes and that was a poor estimation on our part”.

 And finally to assure both the reader and unhappy customer, this “recovery process” could be the most important to prevent similar unhappy customers.
 Because what’s worse than 1 unhappy review, is 2 of the exact same kind!
 At times, you may want to take it offline to prevent an ugly online explosion.

 “We are terribly sorry and have called for a meeting to regarding this pest situation - we have also engaged an external service for a clean up for next week”

-Ending with our first point on SEO, some would recommend responses not to include the company name, location, dish and USP so that they don’t show up on reviews.
-Well, that’s up to you 🙂
+Ending with our first point on SEO, some would recommend responses not to include the company name, location, dish and USP so that they don’t show up on reviews – it’s your call!

 At this point you might be thinking, gosh… must one F&B review contain all of that?!
 I’d need to hire a writer already!
 Do you have any templates??
-We think it’s perfectly already to start off with templates.
-But as review readers, reading copy-paste review replies can make it seem slightly insincere.
+We think templates are great, but as review readers ourselves, templatized replies can come off slightly insincere.
 Forcing too many “tips” into one review can also feel overwhelming for the readers.

 So TLDR, write from the heart – from gratefulness, understanding, empathy and responsibility.
 When so, words are easily felt :*)